The Blue Yonder: The Blue Yonder Biplane

 The Blue Yonder biplane shown in the film is a Boeing Stearman with an added cowl.
-However, this model of Stearman wasn't constructed until the 1930s.
+However, this model of Stearman was not constructed until the 1930s.
 In the film, it is said Max Knickerbocker designed and constructed the plane himself sometime before 1927.

 Reception

 The movie was given 3 out of 5 stars in Creature Feature by John Stanley.
 He praised the twist ending and the movie's handling of the time paradoxes.
 The Los Angeles Times also gave the movie a positive review, stating that while it lacked a big budget, "writer-director Mark Rosman effectively extracts charm from the simplicity", and praising the portrayal of the grandfather/grandson relationship.